Abandoned (video game)

-Abandoned is the tentative title of an upcoming survival horror game being developed and published by Blue Box Game Studios, an independent video game company based in The Netherlands.
+Abandoned is the tentative title for an upcoming survival horror game being developed and published by Blue Box Game Studios, an independent video game company based in The Netherlands.
 Described as a "cinematic horror survival shooter" featuring "realistic" gameplay mechanics, Abandoned's premise centres around Jason Longfield, who must escape a forest after being kidnapped.
 A playable teaser of Abandoned, titled Abandoned: Prologue, is also in development and is planned to be released before the main game.

 Originally announced as a PlayStation 5 exclusive title in April 2021, Abandoned drew significant media attention and hype due to the game trailer's stylistic similarities to Silent Hill and Metal Gear Solid, leading to speculation that Hideo Kojima was involved in the game's development.
 These rumours were discredited by Blue Box, its CEO Hasan Kahraman and later by Kojima himself.

 Abandoned's development has been troubled, with the game's concept and design being changed multiple times, and its gameplay trailer and release date were both repeatedly pushed back before Blue Box indefinitely suspended any tentative release dates for Abandoned and the Prologue in March 2022.
 Despite this, Blue Box has stated that Abandoned is not cancelled, and both games will be released "when [they are] ready".
 A Windows version of Abandoned is intended to be produced "eventually".
 However, the lack of substantive updates have led to accusations that the game is vaporware.

-Premise

-The original premise of the game, as shown in the game's initial PlayStation Blog reveal in April 2021, follows Jason Longfield, a man who wakes up in a forest after being kidnapped, but does not know the reason why.
-He finds out that he being brought there for "a dark purpose", and then has to fight for his survival against a cult and its leader, Jason's estranged older brother, and escape.
-Along the way, Jason will meet and team up with other characters and companions, but at the end of the game Jason must decide between fighting against, or joining, the cult and his brother.
-However, this premise is subject to change, as in April 2022 Hasan Kahraman has announced that the game's concept has changed.